Edition for Web Developers — Last Updated 3 June 2023

 document's relevant global object has sticky activation;

-event's canceled flag is set, or the returnValue
+eventFiringResult is false, or the returnValue

 attribute of event is not the empty string; and

-showing an unload prompt is unlikely to be annoying, deceptive, or pointless
+showing an unload prompt is unlikely to be annoying, deceptive, or pointless,

 then: